 The financial statements include MTA's blended component unit, Davidson Transit Organization (DTO).
 DTO is a section 501(c)(3) not-for-profit organization that was formed for the purpose of providing all the necessary labor for the operation of MTA's transit system as a result of state laws.
 DTO is financially dependent on MTA and is reimbursed by MTA, at cost, for all salaries, wages and fringe benefits.
-Accordingly, DTO is a blended component unit for financial reporting purposes.
+According to generally accepted accounting principles, DTO is a blended component unit for financial reporting purposes.
 All interagency transactions and balances have been eliminated.